jacobsamo/Mixie/GETTING_STARTED.md

 ## Workspaces

-If you aren't familiar with Workspaces they are pretty much ways of separating where things are in a project. so when installing into a certain workspace it will only install into that workspace and not the others, E.x `pnpm add React --filter meally`.
+If you aren't familiar with Workspaces they are pretty much ways of separating where things are in a project. so when installing into a certain workspace it will only install into that workspace and not the others, E.x `pnpm add React --filter mixie`.

 ## Consistent coding style